Updated on 2024-09-27 GMT+08:00

 • Method 2: YAML

-To create a configuration item by uploading a file, ensure that a configuration item description file has been created.
-ServiceStage supports files in YAML format.
-For details, see Configuration Item Requirements.
+To create a configuration item by uploading a file, ensure that a configuration item resource file in YAML format has been created and the file size is less than 1 MB.
+For details, see Requirements for the Configuration Item Resource File.

 1. Select a cluster from the Cluster drop-down list.

-2. (Optional) Click Upload File and select the ConfigMap resource file created locally.
-Click Open and wait until the upload is successful.
+• Click Upload File, select the configuration item resource file created locally, click Open, and wait until the file is uploaded.

 Figure 2 Setting configuration item parameters in YAML mode